industrial-edge/Bring-own-apps-to-shopfloor/docs/install_THT-Close-Loop-APP.md

 ![install_tht_step2-2](graphics/install_tht_step2-2.png)

-After you complete the THT Close-Loop app repository creation, you can see your currently created app repository with selected icon in the IEM.
+After you complete the THT Close-Loop app repository creation, you can see your currently created app repository with selected icon in the Industrial Edge Management.
 Then you can import your THT Close-Loop app instance into this repository.

 ![image-20220509143046963](graphics/install_tht_step2-3.png)

-#### 3. Upload THT Close-Loop app to IEM
+#### 3. Upload THT Close-Loop app to Industrial Edge Management

 Click on the icon of your app, you will enter the app version management page.
 Then you click on "+Add New Version", a new dialog to select your docker compose version.